wp-plugins/domain-sharding/readme.txt

 3. It's done.
 Easy, isn't it?

 == Changelog ==

+= 1.1.0 =
+* Completely rewritten to conform with multisite blogs.
+* Full domain pattern specification not just the subdomain.
+* Note: Old users must review settings to avoid misconfiguration problems.

 = 1.0.5 =
 * Added the option to force a 301 to the main site domain if the blog is visited using a different address.
 This option tries to solve the SEO issue of visiting the blog using the Domain Sharding subdomains.